 You can usually choose the most suitable lane for your destination when driving in densely built-up areas

 At junctions, there are often lane assignment signs above the road and lane arrows on the roadway that you should follow.
-They show where different lanes lead and in which directions you are allowed to turn.
-If you have chosen the wrong lane you should stay in it, turn around at a suitable location and then drive back to the junction.
+They show where different lanes lead and in which direction or directions you may drive.

 Lane assignment sign

-Unexpected last-minute lane changes can surprise other road users and often lead to accidents.
-If you are driving in a lane that is delimited by a solid lane line, you must follow the directions shown by the white lane arrow on the road.
+If you are driving in a lane separated by a solid lane line, you must follow the direction or directions shown by the lane arrow on the road.

 At junctions, there are often lane arrows on the roadway that show in which directions you are allowed to turn

-On roads that are not one-way, there are lanes for traffic travelling in the opposite direction.
-These are of course prohibited to drive in.
-Solid lines and other instructions make it easy to determine which lanes run in the opposite direction and are therefore prohibited to drive in.
+On roads that are not one-way, there are often lanes for traffic travelling in the opposite direction.
+You are not allowed to drive in these lanes.
+Solid lines, road markings and other instructions normally make it clear which lanes are intended for oncoming traffic.

-You are normally not allowed to use lanes designated for public transport vehicles (bus lanes).
-They are reserved for vehicles in regular service and, if the lane is located to the right in the direction of travel, cycles and class 2 mopeds.
+You are normally not allowed to drive in public transport lanes (bus lanes).
+These lanes are reserved for vehicles in regular service.
+If the lane is on the far right in your direction of travel, cyclists and riders of class II mopeds may also use it, unless otherwise indicated.

-It is, however, permitted to cross public transport vehicle lanes and other lanes designated for a particular type of vehicle.
-For example, if you drive in the left lane on a road with three lanes, you may cross the middle lane, even if it is a public transport vehicle lane, to get to the right lane.
+You may, however, cross a public transport lane or another lane reserved for certain types of vehicles.
+For example, if you are driving in the left-hand lane on a road with three lanes, you may cross the middle lane, even if it is a public transport lane, to reach the right-hand lane.

-Always assume that buses can continue straight through junctions, even though they were in a lane which, before the junction, was solely intended for right- or left-turning traffic
+Always be prepared for buses to continue straight ahead through junctions, even if they were in a lane that, before the junction, only allowed traffic to turn right or left

-Never position yourself nearby large vehicles when driving through sharp turns and roundabouts.
-Such vehicles often have an expanded turning radius and may need to take up more than one lane when turning.
+Avoid driving alongside large vehicles in sharp turns and roundabouts.
+Large vehicles may need extra space and may move into your lane to complete the turn.
 If you drive beside a large vehicle as it is turning your car might be damaged.
 Instead, lower your speed and allow the large vehicle to drive into the turn or roundabout ahead of you.

 A reversible lane is a lane whose direction of travel is determined by traffic signals.
 This means that the direction of travel can change on roads with reversible lanes.
 Traffic flow and the time of day usually determine the direction in which traffic is currently allowed to proceed.